 Regulatory compliance requires reporting adverse water quality incidents to the Ministry of Health (MOH) and the Ministry of the Environment, Conservation and Parks (MECP).
 In all instances, corrective action is initiated to resolve the issue.
-Over the 2021 period there were no adverse water quality incidents to report.
+Over the 2022 period there was one adverse water quality incidents to report.